 During a school trip to Ellis Island, Dominick Avaro, a ten-year-old foster child, travels back in time to 1908 Italy and accompanies two young emigrants to America.

-The Journal of Wong Ming Chung: A Chinese Miner, California, 1852 (My Name is America) by Lawrence Yep
+The Journal of Wong Ming Chung: A Chinese Miner, California, 1852 by Lawrence Yep

-In 1852, during the height of the California Gold Rush, ten-year-old Wong Ming-Chung makes the dangerous trip to America to join his uncle on his hunt for a fortune.
+In 1852, during the height of the California Gold Rush, ten-year-old Wong Ming-Chung makes a dangerous trip to America to join his uncle on his hunt for a fortune.
 The true treasure for Ming-Chung, though, is America itself.
 In the midst of the lawless, often hostile environment, he is able to forge an international community of friends.

 This next group of books is selections that I’ve picked.
 They also tell an immigrant’s story but a more recent one.

 The Year of the Boar and Jackie Robinson by Bette Bao Lord

 Shirley Temple Wong sails from China to America with a heart full of dreams.
-Her new home in Brooklyn, New York.
+Her new home is in Brooklyn, New York.
 America is indeed a land full of wonders, but Shirley doesn’t know any English, so it’s hard to make friends.
-Then a miracle-baseball-happens.
+Then a miracle — baseball happens.
 It is 1947, and Jackie Robinson, star of the Brooklyn Dodgers, is everyone’s hero.
-Jackie Robinson is proving that a black man, the grandson of a slave, can make a difference in America and for Shirley as well, on the ball field and off, America becomes the land of opportunity.
+Jackie Robinson is proving that a black man, the grandson of a slave, can make a difference in America, and for Shirley as well, on the ball field and off, America becomes the land of opportunity.

 This is the immigrant experience that I am familiar with; parents who immigrated to the United States for graduate degrees, typically in the math and science fields, and staying permanently.
 These families, like my own, had a middle-class lifestyle but wrestled with issues of cultural identity, assimilation, and fitting in.